wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 pixel as a "micro-task".
 All these micro-tasks have the same work and do the same thing (i.e., they run the same code), but on different data (the neighboring pixels of different pixels).
 This is called **data parallelism**.
-It is a bit of a strange term because it's just like *task parallelism*, but with very fine granularity.
+It is a bit of a strange term because it is just like *task parallelism*, but with very fine granularity.
 Regardless, it should be straightforward to perform the transform on, say, 4 cores: just give each core a quarter of the pixels to process!